ZhukovGreen/presenations/can-we-have-a-better-fs.md

 - Feast
 - H2O feature store
 - Butterbee
-- ... (many other)
+- ... (many others)

 ----

 What is in common:
-- all of them uses some kind of a database for storing the metadata
+- all of them use some kind of a database for storing the metadata
-- therefore all needs some infrastructure
+- therefore all need some infrastructure
-- most of them do not support spark and focused on pandas
+- most of them do not support Spark and focused on pandas
 - bad local development support

 ----